ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 sidebar: true
 ---

-Transactions update the state of the Ethereum network and are sent by Ethereum accounts.
-The most simple transactions are transferring ETH from one account to another.
+Transactions update the state of the Ethereum network and are initiated by Ethereum accounts.
+The simplest transaction is transferring ETH from one account to another.

 ## Prerequisites